sreeharshab/scalar_codes/README.md

 Note: Ensure that you have [Atomic Simulation Environment (ASE)](https://wiki.fysik.dtu.dk/ase/), [Numpy](https://numpy.org/), [Pandas](https://pandas.pydata.org/) and [Matplotlib](https://matplotlib.org/) installed in your machine!

 # Resources
-There are three parts to this repository.
+All the resources are available in the pipelines module.
 Use `help()` to get detailed documentation about the resources.
-Furthermore, there are examples in the repo for some of the resources.
+Furthermore, there are examples some of the resources in the examples folder.

 Note: Presently, documentation is available only for select resources.
 Full documentation will be available soon.

+There are three parts to this repository.

 ## Part 1: Automation Codes for VASP Related Calculations
 All of the code is available in pipelines.py.
 The following are the available features: